 When Facebook punched its way onto the Internet and into our mobile devices it gave business all over the world the opportunity to develop a personality.

-On Twitter you are more likely to receive followers if you use a face as a profile photo as oppose to a logo.
+On Twitter, you are more likely to receive followers if you use a face as a profile photo as opposed to a logo.

 People want to relate to people.

 But then how much should we share?
 Should I tell you that I wrote this blog whilst sat on the sofa at home watching trash TV and eating crumpets?

 There are no rules to what you can and can’t say but there is etiquette.